MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 The following list of questions address the requirements that can have the greatest impact your cost estimate.
 For example, your monthly bill may be within your budget now, but if you scale up or add storage space later, your cost may increase well over your budget.

-- Will your data need to be migrated to on-premises, external data centers, or other cloud hosting environments?
+- Will your data need to be migrated to on-premises, external data centers, or other cloud-hosting environments?
 - What type of data are you intending to store?
 - How large are the entities you need to store?
 - What is the overall amount of storage capacity you need?